 The musicians, who played wonderfully all evening, were conducted by Andrew Gourlay in his American debut.
 He brought an economy of motion to the podium, but produced dazzling results.

-Andrew Gourlay went on a contemplative musical journey with the Bremen Philharmonic Orchestra in Claude Debussy’s delicate tone poem “Prélude à l’après-midi d’un faune”.
 Colours and harmonic tensions were played out brilliantly and with seismographic sensitivity.
 Clarity and sophistication without indulgence characterized his approach to Dvořak’s symphony no.8 in G major.
-Andrew Gourlay knew that pathos and ostentation are deathly in Dvorak.
-The waiving of any kind of gimmickry shaped his interpretation and made for an enormously compelling performance.
+The waiving of gimmickry shaped his interpretation and made for an enormously compelling performance.
 The climaxes of the first movement were powerful, the interplay between winds and strings rhythmically precise, the melodic arcs of the second movement contemplative and mystical, and the third and fourth movements simply magnificent.

 Andrew Gourlay is a star in the ascendant.
 He scraped off the crust of over-familiarity from Tchaikovsky’s score with the briskness of a man brushing frost from his car windscreen.
 Gourlay conducted with the lightest of touches that paradoxically revealed Nutcracker’s kernel of darkness.

 I became completely emotionally consumed by this performance, bold and vivid, tremendous and overwhelming.

 It is quite some time since we heard a concert of such quality… A performance that will be remembered as extraordinary.